Gillou38/Drying-open-source-solution/Contribution guide.md

 All kinds of contribution are wellcome, speak about the project, report dryers make.

 ## 2) How to propose an idea
-Actually the simpler solution is to post an [issue] (https://github.com/Gillou38/Drying-open-source-solution/issues).Once create, may be to speak about that proposition like on a forum, detailled it, modify it ...
+Actually the simpler solution is to post an [issue](https://github.com/Gillou38/Drying-open-source-solution/issues).
+Once create, may be to speak about that proposition like on a forum, detailled it, modify it ...

 ## 3) Developping
 It's the bigger part of the project, it begin with statement of the need, the aim of the product and finish with prototyping documentation.